AECMahi/axiom-telcom-service-json/README.md

 ## AXIOM

-This module contains articles about JSON.
+This module contains articles about Axiom Telecom Handset Search APIs.

 ### Relevant Articles:
 At this URL: https://a511e938-a640-4868-939e-6eef06127ca1.mock.pstmn.io/handsets/list,